Jalalhejazi/superplay/README.md

 screen and run it like a native application.
 On the iPhone, click the share button within the browser, then "Add to Home Screen".

-The `superplay` server is a bit noisy for testing purposes.
 If it's running as a background job, you may want to redirect the output:

 ~~~